Aurelia Browder: Montgomery bus boycott

 The Montgomery Bus Boycott was not a spontaneous event; various organizations in Montgomery – including the NAACP, MIA, and Women's political council (WPC) — had been waiting for the right moment to begin protest.
 After several women, including the plaintiffs of Browder v.
 Gayle, refused to give up their seats on the bus, the spark for the boycott was ignited when Rosa Parks was arrested.
 The boycott, primarily led by Jo Ann Gibson Robinson, began on December 3, 1955, two days after Rosa Parks' arrest.
 The boycott lasted a little over a year and served as the face of the movement, gaining national attention and applying pressure on the courts to rule in favor of ending segregation.
 The less public side of the protest was Browder v.
 Gayle.
-The Montgomery Improvement Association filed Browder's case instead of Parks’ because it would be able to skip being heard in the local courts.
+The Montgomery Improvement Association filed Browder's case instead of Parks' because it would be able to skip being heard in the local courts.
 Rosa Parks' case would have had to go through local courts first, where the case might have stayed pending for years.
 By filing directly with the District Courts, they would also be able to achieve an injunction against the segregation law at the same time.
-The boycott ending with Browder v.
-Gayle's ruling, a fact often overlooked by history.
+The boycott ended with the Browder v.
+Gayle ruling, a fact often overlooked by history.
 While the Montgomery bus boycott gained lasting national attention, it was Browder's court case that resulted in segregation laws being declared unconstitutional.

 Later life

 Browder continued to be an activist and involved with the NAACP, MIA and SCLC after her case was settled.
-She spent some time teaching veterans at the Loveless School and established her own business later in life.
-Browder's son, Butler Browder, still lives in Montgomery.
-He feels that his mother's legacy has been overshadowed.
-In a 2005 article in the Montgomery Advertiser Butler wrote, “The truth is Browder vs. Gayle changed the laws that mandated bus segregation.
-If it weren't for that case and continued efforts to end segregation in this country, we might still be marching.”
+She spent some time teaching veterans at the Loveless School and established her own business later in life she died on February 4 1971 at age 52.
+As of 2007, Browder's son, Butler Browder, still lived in Montgomery.
+He felt that his mother's legacy had been overshadowed.
+In a 2005 article in the Montgomery Advertiser Butler wrote, "The truth is Browder vs. Gayle changed the laws that mandated bus segregation.
+If it weren't for that case and continued efforts to end segregation in this country, we might still be marching."